2025 Stats

 2025 Fantasy Outlook

 Pearson has been on the scene for what seems like forever since being drafted in the first round of the 2017 draft.
-Yet, he has pitched just over 400 innings of professional baseball over that time due to multiple injuries, a pandemic, and overall ineffectiveness.
-Pearson, through it all, can still bring the heat, but often falls behind in counts and is forced to rely on that heat which batters hunt with confidence.
-Pearson, when he is going right, is spinning breaking balls that are tough on hitters.
-The challenge has been those moments were too infrequent and the Jays decided to trade him to the Cubs near the deadline.
-The Cubs added a sinker to his pitch mix and helped him mechanically allowing him to cut down on his walks, but the homers remain.
-Pearson has the fastball to work the late innings, but lacks the rest of the vitae necessary to be trusted in high leverage situations with regularity.
-Reliever volatility is well-known, so anything is possible if the true talent level can ever be unlocked.
+Yet, he has pitched just over 400 innings of professional baseball over that time due to multiple injuries, a pandemic and overall ineffectiveness.
+Pearson, through it all, can still bring the heat but often falls behind in counts and is forced to rely on that heat, which batters hunt with confidence.
+Pearson, when things are going right, is spinning breaking balls that are tough on hitters.
+The challenge has been that those moments were too infrequent, and the Jays decided to trade him to the Cubs near the deadline.
+The Cubs added a sinker to his pitch mix and helped him mechanically by allowing him to cut down on his walks, but the homers remain.
+Pearson has the fastball to work the late innings but lacks the rest of the skills necessary to be trusted in high-leverage situations with regularity.
+Reliever volatility is well-known, so anything is possible if his true talent level can ever be unlocked.
 Read Past Outlooks

 ANALYSIS